Robert de Faryngton: Career in Ireland

-Lord Treasurer
+Lord Treasurer of Ireland

 In 1398 King Richard II appointed de Faryngton Lord High Treasurer of Ireland.
 In the same year Robert petitioned the King that his brother Nicholas de Faryngton should not be forced to take up any public office against his will, and the King granted the petition in person, perhaps an indication of the high regard in which Robert was held by the Crown.
 Further evidence of his good standing at Court is his second successful petition, also dating from 1398, to be granted a tun, or two pipes, of Gascony wine every Christmas for the rest of his life.
+In the same year he petitioned successfully for the prebend of Laughton in Morthen, Yorkshire.

 Richard II was deposed in the following year, but the new King Henry IV, who probably knew de Faryngton personally, re-appointed him as Lord Treasurer of Ireland.
 It was Faryngton himself who evidently asked to be relieved of his duties: he stepped down as Treasurer in May 1400 and returned to England.
 He resumed his old position in the Chancery and was promoted to the rank of "clerk of the first degree".
 He died in 1405.

 Legacy

-His cousin Hugh de Faryngton, a clerk in the service of the Crown and former treasurer of Salisbury Cathedral, accompanied him to Ireland and became a Baron of the Court of Exchequer (Ireland) in 1399.
+His cousin Hugh de Faryngton, a clerk in the service of the Crown and former treasurer of Salisbury Cathedral, is first heard of in 1281 when he brought a lawsuit at Westminster against Joanna Pycard, widow of William Pycard, for possession of the Manor of Goldington, Bedfordshire.
+The case was resolved amicably: Joanna acknowledged Hugh's right, and he paid her £100 in compensation.

+Hugh accompanied Robert to Ireland and became a Baron of the Court of Exchequer (Ireland) in 1399.
 In the following year he was sitting on a judicial commission with Richard Rede, the Chief Baron of the Irish Exchequer.